s3xyoda/cs151-tracking/README.md

 Now that Pacman knows how to use both his prior knowledge and his observations when figuring out where a ghost is, he is ready to hunt down ghosts on his own.
 This question will use your `observeUpdate` and `elapseTime` implementations together, along with a simple greedy hunting strategy which you will implement for this question.
 In the simple greedy strategy, Pacman assumes that each ghost is in its most likely position according to his beliefs, then moves toward the closest ghost.
 Up to this point, Pacman has moved by randomly selecting a valid action.

-Implement the `chooseAction` method in `GreedyBustersAgent` in `bustersAgents.py`.
-Your agent should first find the most likely position of each remaining uncaptured ghost, then choose an action that minimizes the maze distance to the closest ghost.
+**Implement the `chooseAction` method in `GreedyBustersAgent` in `bustersAgents.py`.** Your agent should first find the most likely position of each remaining uncaptured ghost, then choose an action that minimizes the maze distance to the closest ghost.

-To find the maze distance between any two positions <span style="font-family: monospace, serif; line-height: 25.6px;">pos1</span><span style="font-size: 1em; line-height: 1.6em;"> and </span><span style="font-family: monospace, serif; line-height: 25.6px;">pos2</span><span style="font-size: 1em; line-height: 1.6em;">, use </span>`self.distancer.getDistance(pos1, pos2)`<span style="font-size: 1em; line-height: 1.6em;">.
-To find the successor position of a position after an action:</span>
+To find the maze distance between any two positions, use `self.distancer.getDistance(pos1, pos2)`.
+To find the successor position of a position after an action:

-<pre style="font-size: 16px; line-height: 25.6px;">successorPosition = Actions.getSuccessor(position, action)</pre>
+``successorPosition = Actions.getSuccessor(position, action)``

 You are provided with `livingGhostPositionDistributions`, a list of `DiscreteDistribution` objects representing the position belief distributions for each of the ghosts that are still uncaptured.

-If correctly implemented, your agent should win the game in `q3/3-gameScoreTest` with a score greater than 700 at least 8 out of 10 times. _Note:_ the autograder will also check the correctness of your inference directly, but the outcome of games is a reasonable sanity check.
+If correctly implemented, **your agent should win the game in `q3/3-gameScoreTest` with a score greater than 700 at least 8 out of 10 times.** _Note:_ the autograder will also check the correctness of your inference directly, but the outcome of games is a reasonable sanity check.

 To run the autograder for this question and visualize the output:

-<pre style="font-size: 16px; line-height: 25.6px;">python autograder.py -q q4</pre>
+``python autograder.py -q q4``

 If you want to run this test (or any of the other tests) without graphics you can add the following flag:

-<pre style="font-size: 16px; line-height: 25.6px;">python autograder.py -q q4 --no-graphics</pre>
+``python autograder.py -q q4 --no-graphics``

-<span style="font-size: 1em; line-height: 1.6em;"> </span>

 ### <a name="Q5"></a> QUESTION 5 (2 POINTS): Approximate Inference Initialization and Beliefs